data-fun/3d-genome-builder/README.md

 - `WORKING_DIR` is the name of the working directory as specified in the config file `config.yml`.
 - Paired-end fastq files are in the directory `WORKING_DIR/fastq_files/IDx` with `IDx` the identifier of the paired fastq files.
 Fastq identifiers are reported in the config file (`config.yml`).

+> **Note**
+> Please strictly follow this file organization as it is later expected by the 3D model construction workflow.

 ## Build model